syncfusion-content/winui-docs/winui/Pyramid-Chart/Data-label.md

 * [`FontFamily`]()-  used to change the font family of the label.
 * [`Background`]()- used to change the label background color.

-The following code example demonstrates the customization of data label using the above properties:

 {% tabs %}